monysary/vacayte-travel-app/README.md

 ### - Itinerary PDF
 Users are not able to download a PDF of their finished itinerary.
 Users should be able to select from a list of templates to generate their itinerary PDF.

+### - Mobile UI
+The app has yet to be configured to smaller screen devices.

 ## Technologies used
 - React
 - Node.js